How To Register a Business Name in the UK: A Comprehensive Guide

 Companies House is the UK’s registrar of companies, responsible for registering business names.
 To register your business name with Companies House, you must provide certain information.
 This includes the official SIC code and business address.

-Registering with Companies House ensures your business is recognised and compliant with UK regulations, while also protecting your business name and solidifying your brand identity in the marketplace.
+Registering with Companies House ensures your legal entity is recognised and compliant with UK regulations while also protecting your business' registered name and solidifying your brand identity in the marketplace.

 Protecting Your Business Name